choonchernlim/test-rx-java/README.md

 ## Example 0

-A simple example that doesn't leverage RxJava.
+A simple example that doesn't leverage RxJava, which results a blocking API.
 You may notice a long pause while the DAO "retrieves" all the data to be displayed.

 ## Example 1

-A simple synchronous call.
+A simple synchronous call with RxJava.

 ## Example 2

-A simple asynchronous call.
+A simple asynchronous call with RxJava.

 ## Example 3